Kuraidos/AlgorithmicTrading/README.md

 Seems like docker compose will do even-though it is not made for this purpose, but that is okay as later on I will be adding a DB and would like run everything with single command.
 Seems like I will need to create a new directory or repository for separation of concerns.

+Managed to run CI for automated tests, I could be doing CD by building docker image and uploading it, but I rather do some coding instead of the project setup.
+Might need to do some planning on what exactly I want to do, need to find a strategy and implement it even if it is bad.